 provide technological support during humanitarian problems or disasters.

 Our philosophy is straightforward.
 We dedicate our services and technology to protect and support people in crisis and conserve the environment.
-Smart Parks seeks to work collaboratively with partners who have a similiar mission and meet our strict ethical standards.
+Smart Parks seeks to work collaboratively with partners who have a similar mission and meet our strict ethical standards.

 The Foundation details: